 So far this carbon emission blog series has uncovered the meaning of ‘net zero’ and scrutinised the UK’s progress with achieving carbon neutrality by 2050, one year on from when the target was announced.
 Moving the focus to business, the last blog explored upcoming carbon reduction policy measures and interest group recommendations for responding to a net zero ambition.
-This final blog of the carbon emission series will provide practical guidance on greenhouse gas emission reporting and the tools available to help start your journey towards a carbon neutral future.
+This final blog of the carbon emission series will provide practical guidance on greenhouse gas emission reporting and the tools available to help start your journey towards a carbon-neutral future.

 Why report your carbon emissions?

-Whilst monitoring your emissions demonstrates your commitment to operating sustainably, carbon emission reporting may also be a legal requirement.
+While monitoring your emissions demonstrates your commitment to operating sustainably, carbon emission reporting may also be a legal requirement.
 For example, large carbon-intensive organisations must report and reduce their emissions through participation in the EU Emission Trading Scheme.
 Furthermore, carbon emission and energy use disclosure is now mandatory for large unquoted, limited liability partnerships and quoted companies of a certain size under the Streamlined Energy and Carbon Reporting (SECR) framework (see our blog on this for further information).
-Considering national ambition to be net zero by 2050, it is expected that the legal requirements for carbon emission reporting will become more stringent.
+Considering the national ambition to be net zero by 2050, it is expected that the legal requirements for carbon emission reporting will become more stringent.

-How to produce an emission inventory
+How to produce an emission inventory?

 The Greenhouse Gas (GHG) Protocol provides an internationally recognised standard for corporate greenhouse gas emission reporting and is used as the basis for other national and international schemes such as ISO 14064-1 and the Carbon Trust Standard (GHG Protocol, 2020).
 UK Government Environmental Reporting Guidance is also based on the GHG Protocol and it is recommended that this guidance is consulted before compiling an emission inventory.
-Whilst this blog should not be used as a complete guide on how to report your emissions, the process for reporting is summarised below to provide a clear understanding of what is required.
+While this blog should not be used as a complete guide on how to report your emissions, the process for reporting is summarised below to provide a clear understanding of what is required.

 Step 1 – Determine your reporting period